fayaz55/django-pets/README.md

 ## Instructions

+Download repository and navigate to `django-pets-master/wisdompets`

+Run the following commands:

+`python manage.py migrate`

+`python manage.py load_pet_data`

-Download repository and paste the following in the command line `python manage.py runserver`
+`python manage.py runserver`

 Go on a web browser and type in `localhost:8000` to see the web app